Katherine Cecil Thurston: Adaptations

+Death and legacy

-An epileptic, Thurston's blossoming career was cut short at the age of 37 when she was found dead in her hotel room in Cork.
+Thurston had been dealing with epilepsy, and her blossoming career was cut short when she was found dead at the age of 37 in her hotel room in Cork.
 The official enquiry on 6 September 1911 gave the cause of death as asphyxia as result of a seizure.
-She had been due to remarry later that month. to Dr A. T. Bulkeley Gavin.
+She had been due to remarry later that month to Dr A. T. Bulkeley Gavin.
 She was buried in St. Joseph's Cemetery, Cork.

-The story of her final years and her relations with Bulkeley Gavin are the subject of a published thesis by C. M. Copeland, written while studying at the Napier University, Edinburgh.
+An account of her final years, her publishing history, and her relations with Bulkeley Gavin are the subject of The Sensational Katherine Cecil Thurston (2006), a published thesis by C. M. Copeland.
+She wrote it while studying at Napier University, Edinburgh.

+Katherine Cecil Thurston's archive is held at the National Library of Scotland, under the reference Acc.11378.